 - Your experience working in teams and with others from different sectors, disciplines, cultures etc., and the specific skills and capacities that you believe are relevant and applicable to the program.

-- What gifts or unique skills do you bring to the program?
+- The gifts or unique strengths you can bring to the program; and

 There are three options for your Writing Sample:

-- You may include a recent (within the last 2 years) writing sample from your academic work that has been assessed by an instructor.
+- You may include a recent (within the last 2 years) writing sample from your academic work that includes citations and has been assessed by an instructor.
 You are encouraged to include the instructor comments and final assessment, though this is not required.

 - If you do not have a recent writing sample on file, you may write an original, maximum 500-word academic essay addressing the question: “What is my leadership philosophy?”
 Your writing should be clearly organized, should take a position substantiated with evidence from academic books and/or peer-reviewed articles, and use examples from your relevant life experience.
 The paper should be formatted using APA 6 style, which is the preferred referencing style in the School of Leadership Studies.
 (Note that a sample APA essay is also available through Owl Purdue.